Why It’s Important

-If you have an Advance Directive or Living Will, please bring a copy of it with you to the Center on the day of your surgery.
 An Advance Directive or Living Will is used by an individual to indicate their voluntary, informed choice of accepting, rejecting, or choosing among alternative courses of medical treatment.
 An Advance Directive or Living Will is a document which allows you to give written instruction to those caring for you indicating the type of health care you would wish to receive or reject in the event you become unable to express these decisions yourself.

 The Georgia advance directive for health care has four parts: